sowcow/wire_letters/README.md

 For example here I have `m` looking like a leaf while in actual use it is more rounded to keep it simple two-strokes and not opening the three-strokes door too much.
 But these variations are not decided and are subject to choice and experimentation.

-# Advanced: visuals: selection in context of linear enumeration of options
+# Advanced: shape selection in the context of linear enumeration of options

 <p align="center">
   <img alt='Sequence of letters transforming into each-other' src='sequence.png?raw=true' />